grixprotocol/interface/README.md

 # Interface

+This project is licensed under the [GNU General Public License v3.0](LICENSE).

 ## Overview

 This directory contains the interface for the Grix protocol.
 The Grix Interface is a web application that provides a user-friendly interface for interacting with the Grix protocol.
 It includes various pages and components to facilitate user interactions with the protocol.